 - JLC East & West application form (Appointed Conference)

-Send it in (mail, email, fax) with your fees (cheque, e-transfer, or credit card.
-A 2.75% processing fee will apply to credit cards) to the office.
+Send it in (mail, email) with your fees (cheque or e-transfer) to the office.
 Remember to fill out the name of your coordinator and the province in which you will be attending the JLC.

 Why attend a JLC?